 While the main factor leading to periodontal disease is plaque buildup, there are other reasons that some people are at a greater risk.

-Increased risks of periodontal disease are also associated with diabetics whose disease is poorly controlled.
+Increased risks can also be associated with diabetics whose disease is poorly controlled.
 Diabetic conditions are greatly affected by bacterial infections like periodontal disease.
 The result can be an increased severity in the infections that occur.
 When diabetic conditions are properly controlled, treatment methods have much higher success results.

 There is also information pointing to the fact that heredity factors and genetics play a role in the development of periodontal disease.
 Studies of younger patients have shown a clear genetic connection to certain forms of the disease.
 While genetic conditions cannot be changed, patients can protect themselves by modifying poor oral health behaviors.